Electric Youth (album)

 Electric Youth is the second studio album by American singer-songwriter Debbie Gibson, released on January 24, 1989, by Atlantic Records.
 It is the highest-charting album of Gibson's career, staying at the top of the US Billboard 200 albums chart for five weeks, and reaching number 8 on the UK Albums Chart.

 Composition

 As with her debut album, Out of the Blue, all tracks were written by Gibson, and she single-handedly produced six of the tracks.
-She was also given half of the production credits on one track alongside Fred Zarr who produced the other four tracks.
+She was also given half of the production credits on one track alongside Fred Zarr who produced the other four.
 The album, like her first, contains mainly bubblegum-pop songs, though other, more mature styles are touched upon.

 Singles

 Electric Youth spawned four singles, the first being "Lost in Your Eyes," which became her second No. 1 on the Billboard Hot 100 and stayed there for three weeks.
 "Electric Youth", the album's title track, just missed the Top 10, reaching No. 11.
 "No More Rhyme" followed, ending its run at No. 17, and "We Could Be Together" charted at No. 71.